HackYourCareer/SmartKickers/README.md

 We are using macOS to build and run everything locally for now.

-> **NOTE:** Ensure you have also SmartKickersAI source code.

 1. Clone the repositories.

     ```bash
     git clone git@github.com:HackYourCareer/SmartKickers.git
     git clone git@github.com:HackYourCareer/SmartKickersAI.git
     ```

 2. Run the requirementsCheck.sh script to check if your system fulfils all requirements.

+    The script will look for open-cv, numpy, imutils, ximer driver only after successfully installing python!
+So if you don't have python it won't print missing python dependent packages except python itself.

     ```bash
+    cd SmartKickers
     ./requirementsCheck.sh
     ```

     > **NOTE:** Be sure to give permission for the script to execute.

-3. Install missing dependencies if any missing.
+3. Install missing dependencies.

-4. Switch to **SmartKickers/frontend/smart-kickers-game** and run the following command.
+4. Switch to **SmartKickers/frontend/smart-kickers-game** and run npm install.

     ```bash
+    cd SmartKickers/frontend/smart-kickers-game
     npm install
     ```

 ## Launching

-> **NOTE:** The configuration for the table in SmartKickersAI is provided by the developers.
-In the future there will be a manual to help to customize the configuration for any table to achieve the best ball detection accuracy.
+> **NOTE:** The configuration for the table is provided by the developers in SmartKickersAI.
+In the future, there will be a manual to help to customize the configuration for any table to achieve the best ball detection accuracy.

 1. Switch to **SmartKickers/backend** and launch the go server.

     ```bash
+    cd SmartKickers/backend
     go run main.go
     ```

+    After launching you should see no response.
+The server is waiting for data from the node server.
+We plan to add an indicator of a successful launch in the future using logrus logs.

     <h1 align="center">
         <img src="assets/goLaunch.png">